-This RFP makes \$10,000,000 available competitively to county applicants to implement Medication-Assisted Treatment programs and activities as listed in the Eligible Grant Expenditures section above.
+This RFP makes \$10,000,000 available competitively to county applicants to implement medication-assisted treatment programs and applicable activities as listed in the Eligible Grant Expenditures section above.

-Individual County Proposals
+Individual County Applicants

 Individual counties may request up to a maximum of \$1,250,000 for the entire term of the grant agreement.